CopperEgg/revealcloud-puppet/README.md

 Recent Changes
 ==

+1.0.4 Released on February 13,2013
+  - commented-out the enable command in init.pp
+  - this was done to eliminate an interaction with our init script, which enables the service during install.

 1.0.3 Released on February 10,2013
   - Fixed a parameter-passing regression in 1.0.2.
 The issue manifested itself when certain of the parameters specified in params.pp were empty strings.
     Now the Tags, Label, Proxy and UUID will function as expected.